 Feeding outdoor pets is a noble deed but can become costly if your outdoor feeding station becomes a buffet for wildlife.
-Foxes, raccoons, squirrels, and possums all enjoy pet food if they find a way to it.
+Foxes, raccoons, squirrels, and possums enjoy pet food if they find a way.

 These tips below can help with raccoons and other wildlife if they are eating your pet’s food.